 - Cash Back Program

-- Difference Between Blue Cash Preferred Card from American Express and Citi Double Cash
+- Difference Between Blue Cash Preferred® Card from American Express and Citi® Double Cash Card – 18 month BT

 - Final Thoughts

 We’ve spent time reviewing the cash back rewards credit card market.
 The Blue Cash Preferred Card from American Express is one of the options we evaluated.
-We determined that it is one of the best choices due to its combination of 6% cash back on groceries and streaming, as well as 3% back on gas purchases.
+We determined that it is one of the best choices due to its combination of 6% cash back at U.S. supermarkets and on U.S. streaming subscriptions as well as 3% back on U.S. gas station purchases.

 As you’re making your decision on whether the Blue Cash Preferred card is a fit for you, please use Team Clark’s review of the card in conjunction with money expert Clark Howard’s 7 Rules for Using Credit Cards.